contributed by Dr. Philip Lanoue

 Here in Clarke County School District of Athens, Georgia, we are taking steps to truly integrate our digital learning initiatives with are common planning process using data.
 We are forging ahead with designing a new model that relies on using data for real-time progress monitoring that results in a true personalized learning environment – no more pre and post test analysis.

-This is a major focus for us, and our district leaders and teachers use new innovative technology such as Waggle from Triumph Learning to help make it happen.
+This is a major focus for us, and our district leaders and teachers use new innovative technology to help make it happen.
 Waggle is a digital learning platform that monitors student performance based on practice.
 Students are presented with a variety of questions for the subjects of math and English and must continually be successful (the practice) to be able to move forward.
 When they continue to get questions right over time, then they progress to the next stage.
 When they answer a question incorrectly, they are able to try again, and are offered hints and customized feedback to help them find the path to the right answer.

 In this program, seeking the right answer is a critical skill that is developed.
 The idea here is to move past simply telling students if they are right or wrong.
 Educators now present them with opportunities that demonstrate the benefits of putting in the work to increase their understanding of the subjects they are tasked to learn.
 Learning how to find answers – productive struggle – becomes equally important as giving the right answer.